elliottslaughter/task-bench-paper/sc20_reviews/response.md

   * For a specific example of an application where small task granularities are useful, see <https://ieeexplore.ieee.org/document/8948618>.
 Figure 2 shows that with a tile size of 1024 the algorithm achieves about 7 TFLOPS/s per GPU.
 The task executed on each tile is a straightforward matrix multiply, making it easy to determine the the FLOPS (and therefore task granularity): (2\*1024\*1024\*1024/10^9)/7000gflops = 307us.

 ## Reviewer 2

+  * We added Section V-I. This section validates METG against time to solution.
+We show that it is possible to use METG, along with a single-node measurement of time to solution, to predict the strong scalability of a code (i.e., the point where it reaches 50% parallel efficiency, in terms of both time to solution, and node count).
+We find that we can predict time to solution (at 50% efficiency) to within a factor of 1.28X on average across 11 programming systems.

 ## Reviewer 3